plforacle/mysql-essential-bootcamp-ou-2025-main/database-design/database-design.md

 # Database Design

 ## Introduction
-In this lab you will execute some SQL operations, practice using JSON and use MySQL Document Store.
+In this lab you will execute some SQL operations, practice using Joins and use Explain.

 Estimated Lab Time: 20 minutes

 ### Objectives
 In this lab, you will:
-* Work with SQL and JSON
+-Work with SQL
-* Understand the functioning of MySQL Document Store
+-Practice some CRUD operations
-* Practice some CRUD operations
+-Work with Joins and EXPLAIN

 > **Note:**
-  * Server: mysql1
+  -Server: mysql1

 ## Task 1: Work with SQL